HayotbekAbdulazizov/PythonProjects/README.md

 # PythonProjects
- python projects from beginner to pro
+ simple python projects and useful algorithms from beginner to pro